dfrnt-labs/terminusdb-docs-static/src/app/docs/branch-a-project-with-the-python-client/page.md

 Assuming you have [connected with the Python Client](/docs/connect-with-python-client/) and [created a database](/docs/create-database-with-python-client/) you can then create a branch of your project.

-Creating a branch is the same for TerminusDB and TerminusCMS.
-By default, in TerminusDB or TerminusCMS you are working in the main branch.
+Creating a branch is the same for TerminusDB and DFRNT TerminusDB cloud.
+By default, in TerminusDB or DFRNT, you are working in the main branch.

 ## Create a new branch from main branch